Mudbone (character)

 Mudbone is a recurring character in Richard Pryor's stand-up shows.
-Debuting on the 1975 album ...Is It Something I Said?, Mudbone is easily Pryor's most famous creation.
-A wino philosopher born in Tupelo, Mississippi, his character was an alter-ego for Pryor.
+Debuting on the 1975 album ...Is It Something I Said?.
+Mudbone is perhaps Pryor's most famous creation.
+A black wino philosopher born in Tupelo, Mississippi, his character was an alter-ego for Pryor.

 During Pryor's concert film, Richard Pryor: Live on the Sunset Strip, the audience begins to yell "Do Mudbone!" and Pryor reluctantly resurrects the character.